4lac1vica/ReadHumidity/README.md

 **State Diagrams**

-  1) State diagram for the sensor
+  1) State diagram for the sensor FSM

   2) State diagram for the whole system